quintel/merit/README.md

 These load profile are defined in the [load_profiles](https://github.com/quintel/merit/tree/master/load_profiles) directory.

+## Assumptions

+* This module just calculates yearly averages.
+No seasons, months, or days

 ## Road Map

 * Currently, the load profile is expected to consist of 8_760 data points for